 Nick enjoys collecting Barlow Knives, spending time with his family and friends, as well as cheering on his three grandchildren in all their activities.

-Marvin is the director for the District At-Large seat.
+Marvin Rogier District At-LargeMarvin is the director for the District At-Large seat.
 He has been on the Board since August, 1985 and is currently serving as Vice-Chairman.
 He also serves as a member of the TCED/PSC Riverside Communications Committee and is a member of the Perry County Redevelopment Commission.
 He and his wife, Norma Jean, reside near St. Mark’s.
 They are the parents of two sons, Greg and Marty, and have four grandchildren.
 Marvin is a retired boilermaker.
 He is a member of Saint Mark’s Catholic Church and also is a member of the Knights of Columbus.
 Marvin enjoys fishing, sports, spending time with his grandchildren, and watching television.

 NECA Tariff #5PSC follows NECA Tariff #5 for the Interstate side and mirror the issue and effective dates of the NECA Tariff for the Communications Corporation of Indiana (CCI) d/b/a TDS Telecom on the Intrastate Side.
 Each month, NECA submits a complete tariff to the Federal Communications Commission reflecting all revisions which became effective during the preceding month.
 NECA's current tariff submission can be found at the NECA Tariff No. 5 webpage.

 Low Income Program - LifeLine

 AssistanceLifeline is a federal program that helps eligible individuals pay for home telephone or broadband service.
 Eligible households can receive up to $9.25 per month in a Lifeline discount.
 A household applies for the discount through their service provider, such as Perry-Spencer Rural Telephone Cooperative Inc., d/b/a PSC.

 Lifeline AssistanceLifeline is available for one telephone line or broadband service per eligible household.
 A household is everyone (including children and people who are not related to you) who lives in your home and shares income and household expenses.
 You may be eligible for Lifeline if: You, or someone in your household, participate in one of the following federal assistance programs: Federal Public Housing Assistance (FPHA), Supplemental Nutrition Assistance Program (SNAP), Medicaid, Supplemental Security Income (SSI), your household income is at or below 135% of the Federal Poverty Guidelines, Veterans Pension and Survivors Benefits Program.
 To apply for Lifeline, you must contact PSC directly.
 Updated 09/2017

 This institution is an equal opportunity provider and employer.